"Be mindful of the coming of the dawn, for demons dance in the shadows."

 “You need me to read the fucking orders to you, Micah?
 Words get too big and scary for you?
 Need me to hold your hand back in the warehouse, teach you how to do your job – again?”

 Micah learned early on you didn’t fight back or defend yourself, especially with logic, because that only made it worse.
-It took two days to fix the glitch and countless unpaid hours of backbreaking work to fix the orders.
+It took two days to fix the glitch and hours and hours of unpaid overtime to fix the orders.

 “Unpaid?
 You can’t do that!”